Databatesbln/creating_sql_change_log/README.md

 # creating_sql_change_log

-#For this p
+# For this project I took the following employee dataset and loaded it to MSSQL https://www.kaggle.com/datasets/ravindrasinghrana/employeedataset

-Create a Subset (new table) of table employee_data for demo purposes USE MyDatabase
+Create a Subset (new table) of table employee_data for demo purposes with only a few columns USE MyDatabase
 SELECT EmpID, FirstName, LastName,ADEmail,MaritalDesc INTO EmployeeContacts